Learn all about planes in the Amazing Airplanes book read aloud.

-From take off to landing, your kiddo will have a great understanding of what it is like to fly.
+Do you want your child to have a great understanding of what it is like to fly?

-They follow an adorable animal crew and their flying experience.
+Follow an adorable animal crew and their flying experience!

-It is a FUN learning opportunity to learn all about planes.
+It is a FUN learning opportunity to educate your child all about planes.

-You are also introduced to airplane parts (which is the last slide in the read aloud) along with beginner sight words (which we will touch on shortly).
+You are also introduced to airplane parts along with beginner sight words.

 This section is such a value add for kids to gain a deeper understanding of what key elements make up an airplane.

-This book is made for Pre-K (toddlers or preschoolers ages 3 to 5 years).
+This book is made for toddlers to preschoolers ages 3 to 5 years.